There are tools you can put in place now in case you cannot manage your financial and legal affairs in future.

 Enduring powers of attorney have special considerations.

-Your rights and options for ending a power of attorney.
+Learn your rights and options for changing or ending a power of attorney.